How Does a Lunar Eclipse Work: How Often Are Lunar Eclipses?

 Types of lunar eclipses

 There are three types of lunar eclipses: total, partial, and penumbral.
+Let’s take a closer look at each of them.

 A total lunar eclipse is the most spectacular of the three types.
 It happens when the Sun, the Earth, and the Moon are precisely aligned in space.
 The Earth comes between the Moon and the Sun and covers the entire Moon with the inner part of its shadow, called the umbra.
 Interestingly, our natural satellite doesn’t completely disappear during a total eclipse but turns dark red.
 Why does it happen?